CommunityToolkit/Labs-Windows/common/MultiTarget/ReadMe.md

 </Project>
 ```

-A project with this `MultiTarget.props` would only target UWP, WASM and Android:
+For example, to only target UWP, WASM and Android:

 ```xml
 <Project>